Ashley Park (actress)

-Ashley Jini Park (born June 6, 1991) is an American actress, dancer, and singer.
-She is best known for her portrayal of Mindy Chen on Netflix's Emily in Paris, which garnered her a Critics' Choice Award nomination, and for originating the role of Gretchen Wieners in the 2018 Tony Award-nominated musical Mean Girls, for which she received Drama Desk Award and Tony Award nominations.
-Her theatre roles also include Tuptim in the 2015 Broadway revival of The King and I and MwE in Ars Nova's KPOP Off-Broadway.
+Ashley Jeein Park (born June 6, 1991) is an American actress and musician.
+She is best known for her portrayal of Mindy Chen on the Netflix comedy series Emily in Paris.
+She originated the role of Gretchen Wieners in the Broadway musical Mean Girls, for which she was nominated for a Tony Award for Best Actress in a Featured Role in a Musical.

+Her theatre roles include Tuptim in the 2015 Broadway revival of The King and I and MwE in Ars Nova's off-Broadway musical KPOP.
+She stars in Adele Lim's directorial debut, Joy Ride, and has had recurring roles in Beef and Only Murders in the Building.